Social Icons

 Directed by Steve Taylor

-Blue Like Jazz comes out strong, you start and you feel, “this is going to be great”, but then it carries on, on weak acting by some of the cast and a very weak script that makes you want to get up and walk away, the movie message is good and it does preach commitment to Christ.
+Blue Like Jazz starts strong—you begin watching and think, “This is going to be great.”
+But then it carries on with weak acting from some of the cast and a very weak script that makes you want to get up and walk away.
+The movie’s message, however, is good, as it explores themes of commitment and self-discovery.

-The book and movie plot follows the life of Don, a nineteen-year-old sophomore at a Texas junior college.
-Don moves to Pacific Northwest, where he learns that being a Christian makes you an outcast, so in order to escape his Biblical background and Biblical way of life, Don does everything possible to make sure he is part of the cool kids, even denying his faith.
+The book and movie follow the life of Don, a nineteen-year-old sophomore at a Texas junior college.
+Don moves to the Pacific Northwest, where he learns that holding certain beliefs can make you an outcast.
+To escape his background and way of life, Don does everything possible to fit in with the cool kids—even denying parts of himself.

-Before watching I did a little research to know what I am getting in to, some people say the movie is a Christian movie, the director claims that it is not, just a regular movie with religious undertones.
-I have seen the movie and I wonder how people didn’t see it in the same view as the director.
-Also the movie actually came to being from the contributions put together by fans of the book (and more) from the Kickstarter website.
-The names of the contributors can be seen at the end of the movie, in the credits.
+Before watching, I did a little research to know what I was getting into.
+Some people say the movie is a Christian film, but the director claims it’s not—just a regular movie with religious undertones.
+After seeing it, I wonder why people didn’t view it the same way as the director.
+Interestingly, the movie came to life through contributions from fans of the book (and others) on Kickstarter.
+The names of the contributors are listed in the credits at the end of the film.

-In conclusion, the movie message is great as I said before, but the implementation is just canny the director is trying to cover up a Christian film with a lot of worldly additions just to make the movie look secular.
-He added controversial things like cursing and homosexuality, knowing that many have different views concerning such.
-This movie could have been better, but since I have not read the book, I can’t ascertain that the story in the movie has strayed from the original, but I can ascertain this though I didn’t like this film.
+In conclusion, the movie’s message is thought-provoking, as I mentioned earlier, but the execution feels off.
+The director seems to be trying to balance a faith-based story with worldly additions to make it appear more secular, hoping in my view to make money.
+He includes controversial elements like cursing and homosexuality, knowing these topics spark varied opinions.
+This movie could have been better, but since I haven’t read the book, I can’t say whether the story strays from the original.
+What I can say, though, is that I didn’t particularly enjoy this film.

 0 comments: